 For the casinos, the easiest way to protect themselves against card counters is to ban betting increases.
 If the dealer or his pit boss gets wind that a player is gaining an advantage by counting cards and adjusting the bet accordingly, they can either ban the player from playing or prohibit him from varying his bets.

-The player must then "flatbetting".
-This means that every bet must be the same.
-Thus, one can no longer take advantage of higher stakes.
+The player must then "flat bet".
+This means that every stake must be the same.
+This means you can no longer take advantage of higher stakes.

 Can you count cards in online blackjack?